Deadlands: Lost Colony: Releases

 The game was preceded by the card game Deadlands: Lost Colony - Showdown, by the Clay and Susan Griffith novel called Banshee Screams, and the Hell on Earth lead-in adventure The Unity.
 Lost Colony saw only two rulebooks released, as well as the novel Banshee Screams, before Pinnacle Entertainment Group ceased publication of Deadlands material.
-Following on from the releases of Deadlands: Reloaded and Hell on Earth: Reloaded under the Savage Worlds rulesets, Pinnacle have stated that Lost Colony will also receive a Reloaded release in the future.
+In 2020 Pinnacle released Deadlands: Lost Colony as a setting book, using Savage Worlds Adventure Edition rules.